ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/NWrW5WXmIdE" frameborder="0" allowfullscreen></iframe>
 </div>

-Here we were, the final match deciding who would face off against ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073), in the Grand Finals of EGTS 2025 the following day.
+Here we were, the final match deciding who would face off against ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 }, in the Grand Finals of EGTS 2025 the following day.

-Everyone was expecting this match to be extremely close, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) came out on top at 7–5.
+Everyone was expecting this match to be extremely close, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: ::Maimaing::{ user-id=14520910 } came out on top at 7–5.

 However, this time around, the story of the match was very different, with each player winning their 6 respective picks.
 An absurd sight to behold.